open-mmlab/mmaction2/docs/en/advanced_guides/customize_dataset.md

 ## General understanding of the Dataset in MMAction2

 MMAction2 provides task-specific `Dataset` class, e.g. `VideoDataset`/`RawframeDataset` for action recognition, `AVADataset` for spatio-temporal action detection, `PoseDataset` for skeleton-based action recognition.
 These task-specific datasets only require the implementation of `load_data_list(self)` for generating a data list from the annotation file.
 The remaining functions are automatically handled by the superclass (i.e., `BaseActionDataset` and `BaseDataset`).
-The following table shows the inherent relationship and the main method of the modules.
+The following table shows the inheritance relationship and the main method of the modules.

 | Class Name                     | Class Method                                                                                                                                                               |
 | ------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |